1055I3/4pp1ic47i0n5_0f_pr0j3c7iv3_630m37ry_in_c0mpu73r_5ci3nc3/README.md

-# 4pp1ic47i0n5_0f_pr0j3c7iv3_630m37ry_in_c0mpu73r_5ci3nc3
+# Applications of Prijective Geometry in Computer Science

-Coursework for subject "Applications of projective geometry in computer science" at Mathematical Faculty - University of Belgrade.
+A collection of homeworks for subject "Applications of projective geometry in computer science" at Mathematical Faculty - University of Belgrade.

+I used *Matlab 23.2.0.2365128 (R2023b)* with a number of add-ons such as *Computer Vision Toolbox*.